 2. Throw a company picnic.
 You can generally deduct the cost of a picnic, barbecue or similar get-together.
 Not only will such an event provide your workers an opportunity to relax and socialize, but the 50% limit on meals and entertainment expense deductions also won’t apply.
 There is one caveat: The benefit must be primarily for your employees, who are not “highly compensated” under tax law.
 Otherwise, expenses are deductible under the regular business entertainment rules.

 3. Donate household items to charity.
 Are you planning to clean out the garage, attic or basement this summer?
-If so, you’ll probably find household goods — such as clothing and furniture — that you don’t want or need anymore air want to replace completely with the Ivy and Wilde home furnishings that you can easily get online.
+If so, you’ll probably find household goods — such as clothing and furniture — that you don’t want or need anymore.
 Consider donating these items to charity.
 Assuming they’re still in good condition, you may take a charitable deduction on your 2017 personal tax return based on the current fair market value of any donated items.
 Use an online guide or consult your tax professional for valuations.

 4. Send the kids to day camp.
 Parents who need to work may decide to send young children to summer day camp while school is out.
 Assuming certain requirements are met, the cost may qualify for a dependent care credit.
 Generally, the maximum credit is $600 for one child and $1,200 for two or more kids.
 Note that specialty day camps for athletics or the arts qualify for this break, but overnight camp doesn’t qualify.
 (Remember, tax credits lower your tax liability dollar for dollar, unlike deductions, which lower the amount of income that’s taxed.)

 5. Buy an RV or boat.
 If you take out a loan to purchase a recreational vehicle (RV) or boat for personal use this summer, the vehicle or vessel may qualify as a second home for federal income tax purposes.
 In other words, you may be eligible to write off the interest on the loan as mortgage interest on your personal tax return.
-Check out the government website for more info on bad credit RV loans and tax breaks.
 The savings could be worth it.

 The IRS says that any dwelling place qualifies as a second home if it has sleeping space, a kitchen and toilet facilities.
 Therefore, the interest paid to buy an RV or boat that meets these requirements is tax-deductible under the mortgage interest rules.
 This deduction is available for interest paid on a combined total of up to $1 million of mortgage debt used to acquire, build or improve a principal residence and a second residence.
 Interest on additional home equity debt of up to $100,000 may also be deductible.